-Owen summarized that the CFR 29.30 has been revised and released.
-He reviewed key points in her handout, and emphasized that more technical assistance is forthcoming from the Department of Labor.
+Karen emphasized that more technical assistance is forthcoming from the Department of Labor.

-Owen highlighted the following:
+Karen highlighted the following key points from the handout:

-- · The regulations had not been updated in 40 years. - The changes include extended protections against discrimination; improve and clarify affirmative steps to ensure equal opportunity in apprenticeship; better defined the process for analyzing workforce and setting goals; include new affirmative steps for employing people with disabilities in apprenticeship; and clarify outreach, recruitment, and retention activities.
+- The regulations had not been updated in 40 years. - The regulations were updated because they were 40 years old; the updates will help employers attract a larger and more diverse pool of applicants; the revisions clarify and streamline the regulations to make it easier for sponsors to comply; and the changes will bring policies in line with current civil rights statutes and case law. - The changes include extended protections against discrimination; improve and clarify affirmative steps to ensure equal opportunity in apprenticeship; better defined the process for analyzing workforce and setting goals; include new affirmative steps for employing people with disabilities in apprenticeship; and clarify outreach, recruitment, and retention activities. - The impacts on Wisconsin will be that sponsors will need to update their nondiscrimination pledges and the Bureau will update the apprentice application with EEOC supplemental information.